 No alt text provided for this image

-These are uncertain times, so we know that Social Proof is especially important to our prospects.
-Using it appropriately can help fill your funnel, cut your sales cycle and improve your win rate.
+In any market setting, we know that Social Proof is especially important to our clients.
+Using it appropriately can help fill your funnel, cut your sales cycle length, and improve your win rate.

 To talk to us about Social Proof, drop us a line at info@sbrconsulting.com or call us on +44 (0) 207 653 3740.

-At SBR we’re dedicated to providing whatever support our clients require to guide them through the ongoing crisis.
-You can sign up to receive regular updates and join over 4,000 others who enjoy access to our unique research insights, expert guidance and advice.
+At SBR, we’re dedicated to providing sales insights and sharing knowledge to help our clients accelerate their revenue.
+You can sign up to receive regular updates and join over 4,000 others who enjoy access to our unique research, expert guidance and advice.

 Improve your sales now